churchill-lab/how-to-guide/lab-carpentry.md

 We expect research group members to follow these rules in all professional settings including the office, conferences, workshop venues, and group-related social events.
 We additionally expect members to treat each other professionally with respect to their work and workspaces, with constructive criticism, without dismissive behavior, and without disruption of shared working spaces.

-**Authorship:** Our lab follows the guidelines from the (ICMJE's Uniform Requirements for Manuscripts Submitted to Biomedical Journals)[http://icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html].
+**Authorship:** Our lab follows the guidelines from the [ICMJE's Uniform Requirements for Manuscripts Submitted to Biomedical Journals](http://icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).

 **Ethics:** We expect lab members to be honest in scientific communications both within and outside the lab.
 We expect that lab members will design experiments in a manner that minimizes both bias and self deception.